shiftcurrency/shift-wallet/README.md

-# Lisk UI
+# SHIFT UI

-Lisk is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
-For more information please refer to our website: https://lisk.io/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Lisk client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the SHIFT client.

 ## Installation